🎵 Welcome to Music Mobo Bingo

 What this means:

-- The first song may require a click
+- The first song may require a manual click

-- Auto-Call may open Spotify but not immediately play
+- Auto-Call may open Spotify without immediately playing audio

 Helpful tips: